bcgov/nr-bcwat/client/README.md

 ### Component Tests
 navigate to /client directory
-use `npx cypress run --component` in a separate terminal to begin the end-to-end test run. component tests do not need the frontend application running to work.
+use `npx cypress run --component` in a separate terminal to begin the component test run. component tests do not need the frontend application running to work.

 to specify a browser, run the npx command with the additional browser flag: `npx cypress run -b chrome`.